What’s the difference between a teacher and a tutor?

 A tailored approach to learning

 A one-size-fits-all approach doesn’t work for every learner.
-That is why we offer flexible tuition memberships to suit you.
+That is why we offer flexible tuition memberships to suit students, parents and the whole family.
 Choose between:

 - In-centre group tuition